callumacrae/macr.ae/articles/introducing-deity.md

 #### Int

-Int is similar to number, but only generates whole numbers.
+The int generator is similar to the number generator, but only generates whole numbers.

 ### Char

-The char generator generates single characters within a given range:
+This generator generates single characters within a given range:

 ```javascript
 deity('char:A-M', function (char) {